 The former two rather convincingly play bickering sisters forced to rob a bank to bail their brother, Haze, out of a financial hole and deadly debt to some bad people.
 When, by the halfway point of the movie, the more trigger-happy members of their team cause the robbery to go south, Franco emerges as a peace-seeking assistant manager who gives them access to a secret underground vault housing millions in exchange for a promise to not harm any more of the hostages.
 What they find in the vault, though, might just spell their doom, and the question of whether Franco knew what he was sending them into hangs over the rest of the story.

-But this isn’t some old movie just finding the light of day because of a suddenly hot name in the cast (Franco is about to get an Oscar nomination for Disaster Artist, after all).
+But this isn’t some old movie just finding the light of day because of a suddenly hot name in the cast (Franco just won a Golden Globe for The Disaster Artist, after all).
 No, this is just the kind of thing Franco does.
 He teaches literature courses at any college that’ll take him.
 He stars in big franchise horror movies like Alien: Covenant but only if his character dies in his very first minute, quick enough that most people don’t even know it’s him on screen.
 He makes a Lifetime movie just to see what that’s like and then does another one because the first one was so much fun.
 And he lends his name to an ultra indie like The Vault to help them get funding and then mostly sleepwalks his way through the movie.

 It certainly fits Franco’s m.o. of valuing as many different kinds of work experiences as possible regardless of quality or mainstream appeal.
 In this case, though, I can see why he was drawn to this particular script from writer-director Dan Bush (The Signal).
 What he and co-writer Conal Byrne have come up with here is actually a pretty good idea for a movie: what if some desperate people suffered the misfortune of trying to rob a haunted bank?
 Moreover, the twist ending revolving around the true identity of Franco’s character is fairly clever.